brentp/brentp.github.io/docs/index.md

 description: Genomics researcher
 ---

 I am a genomics researcher and software developer focused on creating useful, simple, fast and reliable tools for variant analysis and genomic data processing.
-I use rust/python/nim and other programming languages where suitable.
-I use git, nextflow, AWS, and machine learning as needed for WGS, WES and other sequencing data.
 I am looking for contract work that is interesting and impactful and where my skills can be best utilized.

 ## Work With Me

- I am interested in longer projects where I am more integrated than a contractor, but less commitment (to you) than a staff member.
-A model I have in mind is *16 weeks* (~1/3rd year) of focused work for $25K commitment.
-This could be for a pilot study or a focused project or certainly a long-term collaboration.
+ I am interested in substantial projects, but with less commitment (to you) than a staff member.
+A model I have in mind is *16 weeks* (~1/3rd year) of focused work for *$25K* commitment.
+This could be an alternative to committing to a staff bioinformatician.
+It could be for a pilot study or a focused project or certainly a long-term collaboration.
 Most universities can support this via vendor contract or even simpler.
-If you have a smaller project or something else in mind, feel free to <a href="mailto:bpederse@gmail.com?subject=Genomics%20Contracting" target="_blank" rel="noopener">contact me</a>.
+This is an idea, if you have another mode of work or a project in mind, feel free to <a href="mailto:bpederse@gmail.com?subject=Genomics%20Contracting" target="_blank" rel="noopener">contact me</a>.

 ---